pilidium/HacktoberFest2025_CyberSec/.github/PULL_REQUEST_TEMPLATE/level4_pr.md

 ---

-### 🛠️ Patch Notes / Additional Description
+## 🛠️ Patch Notes / Additional Description

-_🔵 For Blue Team: Explain your patch here._
+🔵 **For Blue Team**: Explain your patch here.
-_🔴 For Red Team: Add any extra notes for the maintainer._
+🔴 **For Red Team**: Add any extra notes for the maintainer.

+---

+⚠️ **Reminder**: Submit your Pull Request within the 48-hour window once your team’s turn begins.
+Let the battle begin!